 In some district data entry is made at Block level.
-Whereas, in few districts data entry is made at district level due to worst network connectivity at block level.
-As a result, Districts and Blocks make the data entry equally along with the mutual coordination.
+Whereas, in few districts data entry is made at district level because there is a major issue of network connectivity in block level.
+Therefore, Districts and Blocks make the data entry equally with mutual coordination.